Axel-Vs/intelligent-router/README.md

 **Issue: "No feasible solution found"**
 - Solutions:
+  - Switch to metaheuristic solver (set `use_metaheuristic = True`)
   - Increase `solver_time_limit` in model_params.txt
   - Increase `max_driving_hours` in network_params.txt
   - Reduce dataset size or adjust vehicle capacities

 **Issue: "Geocoding failed"**
 - Solution: Ensure coordinates are provided in the CSV or check Nominatim service availability

+**Issue: "Division by zero warnings"**
+- This is normal for vendors at the same location - the system handles it with circular markers

+**Issue: "max() iterable argument is empty"**
+- Solution: Use metaheuristic solver for large date ranges (set `use_metaheuristic = True`)

+**Issue: "Routes not toggling on map"**
+- Solution: Refresh the HTML map in your browser - checkboxes are synced with Folium layer control

 ## 🤝 Contributing